 1. Introduction.
-We consider a pair (X,T) of random vectors with joint distribution indexed by a parameter vector $\theta$ .
-Throughout the paper we assume that T is sufficient for $\theta$ compared to X, meaning that the conditional distribution of X given T=t can be specified independent of $\theta$ [Bickel and Doksum (2001), Ch.
+We consider a pair (X,T) of random vectors with joint distribution indexed by a parameter vector θ .
+Throughout the paper we assume that T is sufficient for θ compared to X, meaning that the conditional distribution of X given T = t can be specified independent of θ [Bickel and Doksum (2001), Ch.
 1.5, Lehmann and Casella (1998), Ch.
 1.6].
-Statistical inference is often concerned with conditional expectations of the form $E\{\phi(X)|T=t\}$ , which will hence not depend on the value of $\theta$ .
+Statistical inference is often concerned with conditional expectations of the form $E\{\phi(X)|T = t\}$, which will hence not depend on the value of θ .
 Applications include construction of optimal estimators, nuisance parameter elimination and goodness-of-fit testing.

-In exceptional cases one is able to compute $E\{\phi(X)|T=t\}$ analytically.
-However, typically this is not possible, thus leading to the need for approximations or simulation algorithms.
-Several papers deal with problems of this kind, often in connection with inference in specific models [Cheng (1984) and (1985), Langsrud (2005), Diaconis and Sturmfels (1998)].
+Only in exceptional cases is one able to compute $E\{\phi(X)|T=t\}$ analytically.
+Typically this is not possible, thus leading to the need for approximations or simulation algorithms.
+Apparently because of the computational difficulties involved, methods based on conditional distributions given sufficient statistics are often not exploited in statistical applications.
+In fact, the literature is scarce even for the normal and multinormal distributions.
+Cheng